SciNim/impulse/README.md

 ## Signal

-The Signal modulei mplements several signal processing and related functions, such as a Kaiser window and a firls FIR filter design function.
+The Signal module implements several signal processing and related functions, such as a Kaiser window and a firls FIR filter design function.
 See the documentation of those functions for more details.

 ## License